The Set of Prime Numbers

 p(x) ~ x / (B + ln x)

-The above conjectural remark of the young Gauss would equate
+The aforementioned conjectural remark of the young Gauss is equivalent to equating

 Gauss put it in this form in 1849 (although his remark